vordgi/styleling-themeizer/README.md

 			"revalidate": 0.5,
 			"lookedTheme": "default-theme-name",
 			"headers": {
         "key": "value"
+			},
+			"autoFix": true
 		}
 	}
 }
-}
 ```
 _where_:
-`url` - api url to load and read colors
+`url` – api url to load and read colors
-`revalidate` - period in which to fetch styles (in minutes)
+`revalidate` – period in which to fetch styles (in minutes)
-`lookedTheme` - the name of the main theme in which to look colors
+`lookedTheme` – the name of the main theme in which to look colors
-`headers` - an object of headers required for reading from api
+`headers` – an object of headers required for reading from api
+`autoFix` – enable autofixes when running with --fix.
+Defaults to `true`

 ## Themeizer ecosystem
-* [Figma plugin "Themeizer"](https://www.figma.com/community/plugin/1065764293242137356/Themeizer) - plugin for changing themes in design and publishing them in the cloud;
+* [Figma plugin "Themeizer"](https://www.figma.com/community/plugin/1065764293242137356/Themeizer) – plugin for changing themes in design and publishing them in the cloud;
-* [themeizer](https://www.npmjs.com/package/themeizer) - package for embedding themes from "Themeizer" Figma plugin at the server level or at build stage;
+* [themeizer](https://www.npmjs.com/package/themeizer) – package for embedding themes from "Themeizer" Figma plugin at the server level or at build stage;
-* [next-themeizer](https://www.npmjs.com/package/next-themeizer) - package for adding "Themeizer" ecosystem interaction configuration to your next.js application;
+* [next-themeizer](https://www.npmjs.com/package/next-themeizer) – package for adding "Themeizer" ecosystem interaction configuration to your next.js application;
-* [themeizer-cli](https://www.npmjs.com/package/themeizer-cli) - a package to automatically replace published colors (as well as linear and radial gradients) in style files with a css variable;
+* [themeizer-cli](https://www.npmjs.com/package/themeizer-cli) – package to automatically replace published colors (as well as linear and radial gradients) in style files with a css variable;
-* [stylelint-themeizer](https://www.npmjs.com/package/stylelint-themeizer) - stylelint plugin for "Themeizer" ecosystem.
+* [stylelint-themeizer](https://www.npmjs.com/package/stylelint-themeizer) – stylelint plugin for "Themeizer" ecosystem.

 ## License